-You are considered a partner in Limited Partnerships or a proprietor with your business when you own limited liability partnerships or sole proprietorship.
+You are considered a partner in a limited liability partnership or a proprietor with your business structure when you own limited liability partnerships or sole proprietorships.

 That implies any financial problems in your company become personal debt for you personally.

-When you operate a limited liability partnership or company, your personal assets, such as your house and bank account, are not at risk.
+When you operate a limited liability partnership or company, your personal assets, such as your house and banking account, are not at risk.

 LLCs also have a limited life.
 The company ceases to exist when it winds up or dissolves.
 This is different from corporations, which can exist in perpetuity unless they are wound up or dissolved by their shareholders.

 What Are the Conditions for Forming an LLC in Canada?

 In order to form an LLC in Canada, you must meet the following conditions:

 - The company must have at least two LLC members

 - The company must have a designated manager